Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 NOTE: Use Validation and test AUC from bottom assignment 5!
 NOTE: Take average of all 5 AUC from assignment 5!
+NOTE: Might need to run code for training AUC – run extra code to get this – Run “EVM perf” on the training instead of the validation, Test AUC is the average, take each fold AUC is the average of the 5, Assignment 3 full validation results!

 | Train AUC | Validation AUC | Test AUC |
 | ------ | ------- | -------- |